 Kodak UltraMax 400 35mm film – $44.99 (5-pack of 36 exposures per roll from Amazon.com – Works out to $0.24 an exposure)

-• This film has been growing a following lately because it is great for shooting outdoors in bright sunlight and has a great amount of saturation overall but especially in blues as well as strong contrast.
-It also handles overcast days as well as artificial light well so it well suited for general photography, portraiture, and landscapesOpens in a new tab..
+- This film has been growing a following lately because it is great for shooting outdoors in bright sunlight and has a great amount of saturation overall but especially in blues as well as strong contrast.
+It also handles overcast days as well as artificial light well so it well suited for general photography, portraiture, and landscapes.
 However, the grain structure isn’t as fine as Portra, Fuji 400H, or Lomo Color Negative Film so the grain is more noticeable.
 It doesn’t handle underexposure well but does hand overexposure well so it is recommended to overexpose it by 1-stop (set your camera to 200 ISO and develop it as 400 ISO).
 It is also only available in 35mm format but it is much cheaper than the other color films mentioned and can be found locally at drug stores and Wal-Mart.

 Fuji Superia X-TRA 400 35mm film – $47.99 (5-pack with 36 exposures per roll from Amazon.com – Works out to $0.26 an exposure)

-• Like Kodak UltraMax 400, this film has been growing a following lately because of how great it is for shooting outdoors in bright sunlight and produces contrasty images with saturated colors leaning more towards cool magenta and green-ish tones.Opens in a new tab.
+- Like Kodak UltraMax 400, this film has been growing a following lately because of how great it is for shooting outdoors in bright sunlight and produces contrasty images with saturated colors leaning more towards cool magenta and green-ish tones.
 Because of this, it is better for more general photography and landscapes.
 However, unlike like Kodak UltraMax 400, the grain structure is ultra fine so it scans well with very fine grain.
 This has led some people to compare the way the image looks to being digital.
 It is only available in 35mm format but it is much cheaper than a lot of the other color films mentioned and can be found locally at drug stores and Wal-Mart.

 The Best Places To Purchase Film